Fort Clark Trading Post State Historic Site: History

 In 1822, the Mandan tribe built a settlement with earth-covered lodges on the bluffs of the Missouri River.
-In 1830, a representative of the American Fur Company built Fort Clark Trading Post south of the village.
+In 1830, a representative of the American Fur Company named James Kipp built Fort Clark Trading Post south of the village.
 The first steamboat to journey up the upper-Missouri River was the Yellowstone which arrived in 1832 carrying 1,500 gallons of goods and liquor.
 George Catlin visited in 1832, and Karl Bodmer and Prince Maximilian of Wied-Neuwied stayed the winter of 1833-1834.
 In 1837, the steamboat St. Peters docked at the village carrying passengers infected with smallpox, and sparking the 1837 Great Plains smallpox epidemic.
 As the disease swept through the village, it wiped out approximately ninety percent of the inhabitants.
 In 1838, the nearby Arikara tribe moved into the abandoned village.
 In 1850, another trading post was built by Charles Primeau.
 In 1851, a cholera outbreak occurred and then a smallpox outbreak in 1856.
 When an attack by the Dakota happened in 1861, the fort was permanently abandoned.